 The wild variations and general decline of tobacco prices were the result of several factors.
 Firstly, Virginia colonists both over-produced tobacco and supplied a low-quality product.1

-The more settlers that stretched inland and into the frontier, the more tobacco crops were planted.
-Eventually, the market was saturated with tobacco, especially as other colonies began planting the crop as well.
+The more settlers that stretched inland and into the frontier, the more farmers planted tobacco crops.
+Eventually the planters over saturated the market with tobacco, especially as other colonies began planting the crop as well.

 In their haste to make quick profit, new Virginia planters only had a rudimentary understanding of growing tobacco and the best methods to make it last.
 Tobacco from Virginia often showed up at English ports rotten or damaged, leading to an inferior product.